Estimated reading time: 16 minutes

 - Iron: 4% of the RDI

-Beets also contain inorganic nitrates and pigments, both of which are plant compounds that have a number of health benefits. – Health Benefits Of Beets
+Beets also contain inorganic nitrates and pigments, which are plant compounds with several health benefits. – Health Benefits Of Beets

 Uses For Beets